7 ways companies are using generative AI in customer experience

 To enable this, 1.26 quadrillion variables were entered into the app including hotel location, room type, date ranges and price points.
 It then uses Expedia’s flight data to compare prices on the day with historical price trends and track fluctuations, so travelers can decide on the best time to book and earn rewards.
 In case of issues, Expedia’s virtual assistant is on hand 24/7.

-How ChatGPT-4 enables language learning
+ChatGPT-4 can enable language learning

 Language-learning platform Duolingo uses the technology underpinning ChatGPT-4 to help users practice language skills and understand when they have made a mistake.
 Practice scenarios have been written by human curriculum experts for users to test their skills with a virtual conversation partner that responds with natural-sounding speech.